Top Thai movies on Netflix

 Bangkok Traffic Love Story is a surprising tale of Mei Li, an average office worker who feels left alone after all her girlfriends start getting married.
 This causes her to fall into a drunken mid-life crisis, which leaves her in a car accident.

-Here’s when she meets Lung, a night-shift engineer, with whom she starts spending more time with after the incident.
+Here’s when she meets Lung, a night-shift engineer, with whom she starts spending more time after the incident.

 Why you should watch: Contrary to the many school crush movies popular in Thailand, Bangkok Traffic Love Story tells a story about how it’s like getting into relationships as adults.
 This film will inspire viewers that it’s never too late to find love.